British forces in Hoek van Holland

 The British navy had received extensive instructions to patrol the Dutch coastline for signs of German maritime operations.
 Also the safeguarding of the Dutch goldreserves and Royal Family had been assigned to the Royal Navy.
 Both these 'precious transports' had been pre-war coordinated between the British and Dutch navies - in case of ... .

-The modest representation of British landforces assigned to the Dutch theatre had not been assigned any other task than a) safeguard the evacuation of British diplomates and citizens, b) assist in the destruction of the Dutch harbour facilities in Vlissingen [Flushing], Ymuiden, Amsterdam and Rotterdam and c) destruct the Dutch petrol and fuel reserves in the Rotterdam harbour.
+The modest representation of British landforces assigned to the Dutch theatre had not been assigned any other task than a) safeguard the evacuation of British diplomates and citizens, b) assist in the destruction of the Dutch harbour facilities in the Dutch cities Vlissingen [Flushing], Ymuiden, Amsterdam and Rotterdam and c) destruct the Dutch petrol and other fuel reserves in the Rotterdam and Amsterdam harbours.

 For the first task a battalion [Irish Guards] had been assigned, to be assisted by a few dozen Marines.
-Theoir commanding officer had been restricted in his room to accept modest Dutch request.
-The other two matters had to be taken care of by some demolition taskforces, shipped in by a number of destroyers.
-These demo parties proved poorly prepared and came with inadequate volumes of charges and odd instructions.
+Their commanding officer had been restricted in his room to accept modest Dutch request.
+The other two matters had to be taken care of by a few dedicated demolition taskforces, shipped in by a number of V&W class destroyers.
+These demo parties proved quite poorly prepared and came with inadequate volumes of charges and a few odd instructions, like blowing Dutch possessions right under their nozes whilst the Dutch would be in the middle of a defensive war against the Germans.
+This quite dominant feature of these raiding parties was not at all appreciated by the Ducth and would cause some friction here and there.

 The British battalion